CurveDocs/curve-docs/docs/crvUSD/amm.md

         27556035453154780961521
         ```

-    !!!note todo
+    !!!note
-        `active_band` currently is -48.
-Band -48 consists of crvUSD and collateral token, all bands below are fully in crvUSD, all bands above fully in the collateral tokens.
+        `active_band` is currently set to -48.
+Band -48 consists of crvUSD and collateral token, with all bands below fully in crvUSD, and all bands above fully in the collateral tokens.

 ### `bands_y`